chfyljt/Works/SQL/Optimization/Foundation.md

 <li><strong>Data Preparation:</strong> This step creates a smaller, intermediate dataset for further processing in subsequent clause.</li>
 <li><strong>Temporary Tables:</strong> SQL may create temporary tables internally for handling complex operations.</li>
 </ul>

+## 2. WHERE Clause
+<li><strong>WHERE</strong> clause discards rows that don’t satisfy the conditions, thus reducing the rows of data that need to be processed further in other clauses.</li>